GOP-led Senate again blocks $2,000 stimulus check vote

 "I see, if I may say so, a bit of hypocrisy here," Sanders added.

 Sanders, with the support of Sen. Josh Hawley, R-Mo., attempted to bring a vote on $2,000 checks legislation on Friday.
-He also sought a vote a McConnell-backed plan that pairs the $2,000 checks with measures on election security and curbing Big Tech -- two other priorities of President Trump.
+He also sought a vote on a McConnell-backed plan that pairs the $2,000 checks with measures on election security and curbing Big Tech -- two other priorities of President Trump.

 HOUSE PASSES BILL TO HIKE STIMULUS PAYMENTS TO AMERICAN HOUSEHOLDS

-But Sen. John Cornyn, R-Texas, objected to the request for the votes, on behalf of an absent Sen. Pat Toomey, R-Penn., -- effectively quashing the chances of $2,000 checks passing the Senate.
+But Sen. John Cornyn, R-Texas, objected to the request for the votes, on behalf of an absent Sen. Pat Toomey, R-Penn., which effectively quashed the chances of $2,000 checks passing the Senate.

 Time was running out for a vote since the current Congress ends on Sunday.
 Any pending legislation would die and have to be reintroduced in the new session.